Natural-F/DGM-FJSP_test_data/README.md

 Type: int

 Line 3:

 Meaning: List of length J_num, each element represents the arrival time of the corresponding workpiece.

 Type: list[int]

 Line 4

 Processing_time

 Meaning: Processing time information.
 The length of the outer list is equal to J_num; for each workpiece, it is nested layer by layer according to the process.

 Each process corresponds to a list of length M_num (if the process can be processed on a certain machine, a positive integer time is stored; if not, -1 is stored).

 Type: list[list[list[int]]]

 Structure diagram:

 Processing_time[job_i] # The i-th workpiece
 → [op_1, op_2, ..., op_opNum_i] # List of each operation (op)
 → op_k = [t_0, t_1, ..., t_(M_num-1)] # -1 when not processable

 Line 5:

 Op_num

 Meaning: List, length J_num, each element is the number of operations (Operation Number) contained in the corresponding workpiece.

 Type: list[int]

 Line 6:

 Meaning: Mapping relationship between workpiece number and its operation number.
 The key is the workpiece index (starting from 0), and the value is the operation number of the workpiece.

 Type: dict[int, int]

 Line 7:

 Power_active

 Meaning: Processing power information corresponding to the Processing_time structure.

 It also consists of three layers of "workpiece → process → machine".
 When processing is not possible, -1 is stored.

 Type: list[list[list[int]]]

-The structure is the same as Processing_time, but it stores power values ​​(random integers from 20 to 100).
+The structure is the same as Processing_time, but it stores power values.

 Line 8:

 Power_idle

 Meaning: Idle power list, indicating the power consumption of each machine when idle.
-(Hard-coded as 10 in the code)

 Type: list[int]

 Length: M_num

 <!--